CE-Programming/toolchain/docs/libraries/graphx.rst

 Buffer swapping swaps the visible screen with an offscreen buffer, leaving the contents on both.
 Whatever is currently on the screen will become the graphics buffer, and whatever is in the graphics buffer will be displayed on the screen.
-The code to swap the visible screen with non-visibile buffer is:
+The code to swap the visible screen with an off-screen buffer is:

 .. code-block:: c

     gfx_SwapDraw();

-What actually happens is shown below, 'graphics' is simply where the graphics routines will draw to.
+What actually happens is shown below; 'graphics' is simply where the graphics routines will draw to.

 .. image:: images/graphx_buffer.png
    :align: center

-This method is really useful when you are redrawing all of the graphics each frame, and requires more work to handle if you only wish to do a partial redraw.
+This method is useful when you redraw all of the graphics each frame, but it requires more work to handle if you only want a partial redraw.

 Pros and Cons
 ^^^^^^^^^^^^^